Intrauterine insemination (IUI) — a type of artificial insemination — is a procedure for treating infertility.

 Intrauterine insemination involves careful coordination before the actual procedure:

 - Preparing the semen sample.
 Your partner provides a semen sample at the doctor's office, or a vial of frozen donor sperm can be thawed and prepared.
 Because nonsperm elements in semen can cause reactions in the woman's body that interfere with fertilization, the sample will be washed in a way that separates the highly active, normal sperm from lower quality sperm and other elements.
 The likelihood of achieving pregnancy increases by using a small, highly concentrated sample of healthy sperm.

 - Determining optimal timing.
 Most IUIs are done a day or two after detecting ovulation.
-Your doctor should have a plan spelled out for the timing of your IUI.
+Your doctor or other care provider will have a plan spelled out for the timing of your procedure and what to expect.

 What you can expect